Sami-Yahya/OOP-Utility-Library-Project/README.md

 * ✅ **Array Helpers**: Fill arrays with random numbers, words, or keys, and shuffle arrays.
 * ✅ **Swap Functions**: Overloaded `Swap` methods for `int`, `double`, `bool`, `char`, `string`, and even `clsDate`.
 * ✅ **Text Encryption/Decryption**: Simple Caesar‑style cipher using a numeric key.
-* ✅ **Useful Checking methods**: Check is a prime, palindrome, or perfect Number. and Reserve number.
+* ✅ **Useful validation methods**: Check is a prime, palindrome, or perfect number. and Reserve number.
 * ✅ **Formatting Helper**: Generate tab spacing easily.
 * ✅ **Encapsulation**: All logic wrapped in one class with static members, easy to reuse anywhere.